 Initially, Dr. Azizzadeh requests a child Moebius syndrome treatment consultation.
 This allows Dr. Azizzadeh to examine a patient and learn about his or her facial paralysis symptoms.
 It also enables a child and his or her parents to ask questions and learn about different Moebius syndrome treatment options.

 Dr. Azizzadeh also deploys a multidisciplinary approach to treat child Moebius syndrome.
-As such, Dr. Azizzadeh uses physical therapists and other team members to help child Moebius syndrome patients achieve their desired treatment results.
+As such, he uses physical therapists and other team members to help child Moebius syndrome patients achieve their desired treatment results.

-If a child has been diagnosed with Moebius syndrome but is struggling to treat his or her facial paralysis symptoms, there is no need to delay treatment.
-Instead, parents can meet with Dr. Azizzadeh to review different child Moebius syndrome treatment options.
+If a child has been diagnosed with Moebius syndrome but is struggling with facial paralysis symptoms, there is no need to delay treatment.
+Parents can meet with Dr. Azizzadeh to review congenital facial paralysis treatment options and find the right path forward.
 To schedule a consultation with Dr. Azizzadeh, please contact The Facial Paralysis Institute today at (310) 657-2203.

 Request your consultation with Dr. Azizzadeh today